JSchellRoseBank/CompanyCode/README.md

 ## Change Log

+**v0.5**

+-   Updated responsive media queries and 1 more

+**v0.4**

+-   Added media queries for mobile and table
+-   Resized and checked responsiveness

 **v0.3 - Fixed Visual Bugs and Added more styles**

 -   Fixed Spacing on index page for services and products